tinamayswinkels/sbe/_projects/new-project-1.md

     ESG carbon net zero energy stormwater SAP Architects declare HSPC PTA Peddle Thorp
 ---
+SBE has developed a Sustainaility Action Plan for PTA-HSPC in support of the ESG aspirations of their businesses and in alignment with their comittment to Architect's Declare.

-Our Sustainability Action Plan outlines a comprehensive framework for enhancing indoor environmental quality, health, and well-being.
-This initiative will mitigate environmental impacts and lower operating costs for our clients, aligning seamlessly with our practice’s ESG guidelines.
+The Sustainability Action Plan outlines a comprehensive framework for enhancing indoor environmental quality, health, and well-being.
+They have nominated 8 criteria against which their architecture will be tested and benchmarked.
+They will use these criteria to evolve and report upon design outcomes.
+They will publish these outcomes.

+The two distinguishing features of these criteria are that they are related to the passive performance the buildings (something within the architect’s direct control) and they are measurable.
+Thus, the evaluations of their (ESD) Accountabilities will be objective.

+&nbsp;

+&nbsp;